andrewoswald/jmerkle_sequential/README.md

 mobile device needs bootstrap data for the following inventory Widgets:<br/>
 [widget0, widget3, widget1, widget2, widget4]<br/>
-after selling all of the widget4's, 1 widget2, and adding 99 fancy! widgets, the current inventory consists of:<br/>
+after selling all of the widget4's, 1 widget2, and adding 99 "brand new!" widgets, the current inventory consists of:<br/>
-[widget0, widget3, fancy!, widget1, widget2]<br/>
+[widget0, widget3, widget1, widget2, brand new!]<br/>
-mobile device needs to sync the values of only the following productIds to be up to date on ALL widgets and their counts:<br/>
+mobile device needs to sync only the following values to be up to date on ALL widgets and their counts:<br/>
-[widget2, widget4, fancy!]
+[widget2, widget4, brand new!]